jrbarnhart/brighter-api/README.md

    npm run start:dev
    ```

----

-## Usage

-After starting the server, the API will be available at `http://localhost:3000` by default.
-Use tools like [Postman](https://www.postman.com/) or `curl` to test the endpoints.

-You can also go to the server url/api to see the Swagger UI which lists all the endpoints.

 ## Authentication and Protected Routes

 To access the login route and protected routes for editing or adding data, as well as to connect to a database, you will need to configure a `.env` file at the root of the project.
 This file should include the following variables: